drizzle-team/drizzle-kit-mirror/readme.md

 * `out` - path to the output directory where migrations will be saved,
 * `schema` - path to TypeScript schema file or folder with multiple schema files,
-* `breakpoint` - whether to execute each statement in the migrations individually.
+* `breakpoints` - whether to execute each statement in the migrations individually.
 Set to `true` if you're using the `better-sqlite3` adapter.

 ---